skip to main |

 I want to start with a song that I've been addicted to recently.
 I can't stop listening to it.
 And it has been during this recent addiction that this song has started to make me cry.

 It's called "Not Ready to Make Nice" by the Dixie Chicks.
-The lines that particularly affect me are: "I'm not ready to make nice
+The lines that particularly affect me are: "I'm not ready to make nice,

-, I'm not ready to back down.
 I'm still mad as hell and I don't have time to go round and round and round.
 It's too late to make it right.
-I probably wouldn't if I could, 'Cause I'm mad as hell, can't bring myself to do what it is you think I should."
+I probably wouldn't if I could,

 For most of my life I was constantly trying to do what I thought that others (including my parents, teachers and other influential adults) wanted me to do.
 I was a good student growing up (still am, actually), but I felt a lot of pressure to be amazing because I was known as a good student.
 I felt pressured by my parents to perform well in school even though my parents never explicitly expressed anything like that.
 Basically I tried to be perfect, even though I knew I was very, very flawed and though I was very tired of trying to keep up the perfect image.